beijn/nai22-project4a/NAI-Project/Application Papers/FIGARO.md

 ## Ideas
 ### Descriptions
 * Two kinds of low dimensional bar-wise automatically generated codes (“descriptions“) for a sequence are generated and fed together into a [[Autoregressive]] #sequence-to-sequence [[Transformer]] with the objective to reconstruct the original sequence from this description.
-	- *expert description*: Engineered and easy to understand rough features extracted with different heuristic methods (see Appendix B).
+	- *Expert description*: Engineered and easy to understand rough features extracted with different heuristic methods (see Appendix B).
-	- *learned description*: The latent code of a [[VQ-VAE]].
+	- *Learned description*: The latent code of a [[VQ-VAE]].
 After separate fully unsupervised training, it is frozen and its encoder part is used in the same manner as the engineered features to yield an input to the description-to-sequence transformer.
 	The human understandable part of the description can
 ### REMI+ Input Representation
 - extends [[REMI]] from [[Pop Music Transformer]] to be more robust and include more information (like varying time signatures and multiple instruments)